 While professional sculptures can be pricey, DIY versions offer a cost-effective, personalized touch.
 So why not try whipping one up this weekend?

-13. Rustic Metal Poppy Art Inspiration
+13. Rustic Metal Poppy Sculptures

 I love adding these adorable rusty metal poppy seed head sculptures to my garden – they really give it that rustic feel!
 And the best part is they’re super affordable and easy to make.
 Just grab some old metal pipes, do a bit of welding, and voila – you’ve got yourself some unique garden art!
 How cool is that?